 Carbon Steel Cookware

 Carbon steel combines the goodness of cast iron with nonstick.
-It is lightweight, acts as a non-stick when seasoned correctly.
+It is lightweight, and acts as a non-stick when seasoned correctly.
 They are slowly gaining popularity in India.

 It typically contains 99% iron and 1% carbon.
 So, just like cast iron, it is prone to rust if not seasoned correctly.
 The seasoning process is just like how you do it for cast iron.